A guide to new special free school revenue funding: 2024 to 2025

 - top-up funding for each pupil placed in the free school

-ESFA pay the fixed per-place funding for a number of places which is subject to regular review.
-The per-place rate will be £10,000 in 2023 to 2024.
+The Education and Skills Funding Agency (ESFA) pay the fixed per-place funding for a number of places which is subject to regular review.
+The per-place rate is £10,000 in 2024 to 2025.

 The top-up funding comes from the local authority commissioning the place.
 The local authority determines the funding based on the pupil’s assessed needs and the cost of meeting those needs in the school.
 The special free school gets this top-up funding for as long as the pupil attends the school.
 The local authority pays the top-up funding directly to the school.